aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### If you finish early

 Run it again with a runner already at first, so the fielder has to choose between second and first.
 Do not add anything else.

+### 30-minute version

+When the station runs 30 minutes instead of 25, insert a force play block in the middle and shorten Beat the Runner.

+**0:00-0:07 Ground balls.** As above.

+**0:07-0:12 Add the throw.** As above.

+**0:12-0:22 Force plays.** Infielders at first, second, short, and third.
+Put a runner at first.
+Roll a ground ball and have the fielder call out where the throw is going *before* she throws it.

+The whole drill is the call, not the throw.
+Ask after each rep why that base.
+Then take the runner off first and roll the same ball, so they feel the difference between a force being on and not.

+**0:22-0:30 Beat the Runner.** As above, with the same scoring.

 ## Runners vs. Catchers